 What are Manual J / S / D / T?
-They are not just letters in the alphabet, but standards and a protocol developed by Air Conditioning Contractors of America (ACCA) for the proper design and installation of HVAC equipment and duct work.
+CALCULATIONS They are not just letters in the alphabet, but standards and a protocol developed by Air Conditioning Contractors of America (ACCA) for the proper design and installation of HVAC equipment and ductwork for air conditioner efficiency.
 Each standard is important and plays a part in the standard that follows.
 They are usually done in a prescribed order to deliver the best results.
 Each house is different and a lot depends upon the location of the home.
 A home in Denver will be different than a similar home in Pueblo or Breckenridge.

 They are not just letters in the alphabet, but standards and a protocol developed by Air Conditioning Contractors of America (ACCA) for the proper design and installation of HVAC equipment and duct work.
 Each standard is important and plays a part in the standard that follows.
 They are usually done in a prescribed order to deliver the best results.
 Each house is different and a lot depends upon the location of the home.
 A home in Denver will be different than a similar home in Pueblo or Breckenridge.